PTSD Compensation Claims – Secure Your Compensation Payouts!

 If your whole person impairment (WPI) is not less than 25%, you may have the option to pursuit a unlimited common law claim.
 In unlimited common law claims for psychological injury, there is no maximum cap for a workers compensation PTSD settlement.

-If have made a claim for compensation for PTSD after a car accident, Foyle Legal can guide you through the process.
+If you have made a claim for compensation for PTSD after a car accident, Foyle Legal can guide you through the process.

 Not at fault accident without insurance – can I claim PTSD car accident compensation?